-(c) If the Portfolio Downwards Out of Merit Generation (in MWh) exceeds PCoffG2, then Portfolio Constrained Off Quantity2 (PCoffG2) equals the lesser of:
+(c) If the Portfolio Downwards Out of Merit Generation (in MWh) exceeds PCoffQ2, then Portfolio Constrained Off Quantity2 (PCoffQ2) equals the lesser of:

-(i) the maximum energy (in MWh) which could have been dispatched down from Portfolio Supply Curve tranche N+1 with a price lower than but closest to tranche N, taking into account when the EGC Portfolio MW level reached the bottom of tranche N in the calculation in 6.17.6A(a)(i) and the Portfolio Ramp Rate Limit; and
+(i) the maximum energy (in MWh) which could have been dispatched down from Portfolio Supply Curve tranche N+1 with a price lower than but closest to tranche N, taking into account when the Verve Energy MW level reached the bottom of tranche N in the calculation in 6.17.6A(a)(i) and the Portfolio Ramp Rate Limit; and

-(ii) the Portfolio Downwards Out of Merit Generation less PCoffG1;
+(ii) the Portfolio Downwards Out of Merit Generation less PCoffQ1;

-(d) The IMO must repeat the process set out in paragraph (c) above to identify, from the next lowest priced tranche N+1, any PCoffGN and PCoffPN.
+(d) The IMO must repeat the process set out in paragraph (c) above to identify, from the next lowest priced tranche N+1, any PCoffQN and PCoffPN.

-(d) [The Non Qualifying Constrained Off Generation for the EGC Balancing Portfolio equals the total Downwards LFAS Enablement (in MWh) which System Management instructed the Electricity Generation Corporation to provide from Facilities in the EGC Balancing Portfolio;]
+(e) [The Non Qualifying Constrained Off Generation for the Verve Energy Balancing Portfolio equals the total Downwards LFAS Enablement (in MWh) which System Management instructed Verve Energy to provide from Facilities in the Verve Energy Balancing Portfolio;]

-(e) If the Non Qualifying Constrained Off Generation exceeds PCoffG1, set PCoffG1 to zero; otherwise reduce PCoffG1 by the amount of Non Qualifying Constrained On Generation;
+(f) If the Non Qualifying Constrained Off Generation exceeds PCoffG1, set PCoffG1 to zero; otherwise reduce PCoffG1 by the amount of Non Qualifying Constrained On Generation;

-(f) The IMO must repeat the process set out in paragraph (f) above for each PCoffGN in ascending order until all Non Qualifying Constrained On Generation has been deducted from PCoffGN;
+(g) The IMO must repeat the process set out in paragraph (f) above for each PCoffQN in ascending order until all Non Qualifying Constrained On Generation has been deducted from PCoffQN;

-(g) For settlement purposes under chapter 9, each PCoffGN calculated in this clause 6.17.6A is to be Loss Factor adjusted by the Portfolio Loss Factor.
+(h) For settlement purposes under chapter 9, each PCoffQN calculated in this clause 6.17.6A is to be Loss Factor adjusted by the Portfolio Loss Factor.

 6.17.3.
 The Upward Unauthorised Deviation Quantity, UUDQ(p,d,t), for Market Participant p and Trading Interval t of Trading Day d equals the sum over all that Market Participant’s Registered Facilities, other than those to which clauses 3.21A.14 or 4.25.10 apply, of the greater of: